apache/fury-site/docs/guide/java_serialization_guide.md

 ### Implement a customized serializer

-In some cases, you may want to implement a serializer for your type, especially some class customize serialization by JDK writeObject/writeReplace/readObject/readResolve, which is very inefficient.
-For example, you don't want following `Foo#writeObject` got invoked, you can take following `FooSerializer` as an example:
+Implementing serialized classes, JDK serialization is very performance and space inefficient.
+For example, if you don't want `Foo#writeObject` below to be called, you can implement `FooSerializer` below the type:

 ```java
 class Foo {